RobiMez/svelter-auth/README.md

 - Added github auth
 - Added github account linking
 - Added a toast for when betterauth doesnt let you sign in with a private email github account

+## Switched to mongodb

+- Added mongodb adapter
+- added chalk for logging